gajanangolegaonkar1104/Text-Summarization/README.md

 The program has been tested in the above environment on Windows and works fine.

-1. Run the program as:
+1. Run the function as:

->python textsummarization.py "Data\Data.txt"
+>textsummarization.py "Data\Data.txt"

 2. For examples and help usage:

->python textsummarization.py -h
+>textsummarization.py -h

 3. The list of stopwords used is:
 Link: https://gist.github.com/sebleier/554280